-In his 2017 State of the City address, Mayor Martin J. Walsh announced the City's goal of carbon neutrality by 2050.4 This commitment underlies the City's Climate Action Plan, soon to undergo its third update.5 To measure progress, Boston follows the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC).6 The baseline year is 2005, the first year in which consistent and reliable data was collected.
+In his 2017 State of the City address, Mayor Martin J. Walsh announced the City's goal of carbon neutrality by 2050.
+This commitment underlies the City's Climate Action Plan, which is being updated for the third time.
+To measure progress, Boston follows the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC).
+The baseline year is 2005, the first year in which consistent and reliable data was collected.
 Boston has an interim goal to reduce citywide emissions by 25% by 2020.